flonotter/What_Drives_the_Price_of_a_Car/README.md

 Transmission: The type of transmission appears to have an impact on price.
 For instance, automatic transmission vehicles might be priced differently compared to manual ones.

+In conclusion, while the data shows some fluctuation in the average prices of luxury cars over the years, it does not provide a clear or consistent indication that older luxury cars become more expensive over time compared to new ones.
+Factors like car model, condition, mileage, and market demand play significant roles in determining the price of a luxury car.

 ---